Jacopo Giuliani

-Jacopo Giuliani (born 9 January 1999) is an Italian football player.
-He plays for the Under-19 squad of Spezia.
+Jacopo Giuliani (born 9 January 1999) is an Italian football player who plays for Serie D side Real Forte Querceta.

 Club career

 He made his Serie C debut for Pontedera on 22 September 2018 in a game against Piacenza.

 On 5 October 2020 his rights were sold to Carpi.
 He was not registered for Carpi and returned to the Under-19 squad of Spezia in January 2021.
+In late August 2021, Giuliani joined Eccellenza side Livorno.